aditisinghh17/PubEvalAI/README.md

-# Developing a Evaluation Framework for Conversational AI in Public Procurement: Enhancing Decision-Making in AI Product Selection
+# PubEvalAI: Enhancing Decision-Making in AI Product Selection
+PubEvalAI is a comprehensive evaluation framework designed to enhance decision-making in the public procurement of conversational AI solutions.
+By focusing on critical aspects of performance, cost, and security, this framework aims to provide government agencies with robust tools for assessing and selecting AI products that meet their needs effectively.

  ## Understanding Public Procurement